 We never really grill hamburgers in the backyard.
-Not when there are In-N-Out Burgers and Burger Lounge scattered about (holy cow, I might admit to liking Burger Lounge better than In-N-Out, but don’t tell anyone, “They” will take away my Official California Native status, so, shhhh!!).
-And when it comes to throwing something fast on the grill I prefer bratwurst ANY day to burgers.
-Think about it- there is way more greasy goodness to be had in a brat- no bun, please, that gets in the way of the grease.
+Not when there are In-N-Out Burgers and Burger Lounge scattered about (I might admit to liking Burger Lounge better than In-N-Out, but don’t tell anyone, I might lose my Official California Native status, so, shhhh!!).
+When it comes to throwing something fast on the grill I prefer bratwurst ANY day to burgers.
+Think about it- there is way more greasy goodness to be had in a brat- no bun, please, that gets in the way of enjoying the grease.

 Bratwurst, pork chops and loins, steaks of all kinds, and a really great copy-cat recipe of El Pollo Loco’s chicken** are regularly on my grill, plus lots of vegetables with olive oil, salt and freshly ground pepper.
 Yum.
 How about trying a Mediterranean-style kebab for The Husband, who actually does like backyard burgers?

 For tonights’s kebabs, I followed the best recipe that I found online… just kidding.
 I did a mix-mash of about four different recipes.